-Yahoo! is a global Internet communications, commerce and media company that offers a comprehensive branded network of media, commerce, and communication sucrices to more than 120 million users worldwide.
+Yahoo! is a global Internet communications, commerce and media company that offers a comprehensive branded network of services to more than 145 million individuals each month worldwide.
 As the first online navigational guide to the Web, www.yahoo.com is the leading guide in terms of traffic, advertising, household and business user reach, and is one of the most recognized brands associated with the Internet.
-The company also provides online business services designed to enhance Yahoo!'s clients' Web services, including audio and video streaming, store hosting and management, and Web site tools and services.
-The company's global Web network includes 21 world properties.
+Yahoo! also provides online business services designed to enhance the Web presence of Yahoo!'s clients, including audio and video streaming, store hosting and management, and Web site tools and services.
+Yahoo!'s global Web network includes 23 local world properties outside the United States.
 Yahoo! has offices in Europe, Asia Pacific, Latin America, Canada and the United States, and is headquartered in Santa Clara, California.

-ranco: was incorporated on March 5, 1995 under the laws of California.
-Yahoo! was subsequently reincorporated on May 18, 1999 under the laws of Delaware.
-Our principal executive offices are located at 3420 central Expressway, Santa Clara, California 95651 and our telephone number is (408) 731-3306.
-As used in this prospectus, the "we," "us," "our" and "Yahoo!" refer to Yahoo!
-Inc., a Delaware corporation, and its wholly-owned subsidiaries, including Geocities and broadcast.com.
+Yahoo! was incorporated on March 5, 1995 under the laws of California.
+Yahoo! was subsequently reincorporated on May 14, 1999 under the laws of Delaware.
+Our principal executive offices are located at 3420 Central Expressway, Santa Clara, California 95051 and our telephone number is (408) 731-3300.
+As used in this prospectus, the words "we," "us," "our" and "Yahoo!" refer to Yahoo!
+Inc., a Delaware corporation, and its wholly owned subsidiaries, including GeoCities and broadcast.com.